coachshea/neo-pipe/readme.md

 Technically, user do not need to set any of these options, but if none are set, text will simply be echoed to the output buffer that will be opened in a vertical split (evenly split) buffer with no filetype.

+**Important Note**

+Once a variable is found at any level, it is set at the window level by NeoPipe.
+This is important because it allows us to work with different buffers and pipe the commands to a single output buffer.
+Let's say for example, that I am working on a sql project and call ':NeoPipe'.
+Let's further say that this command opens a sql database in the background for use with all subsequent commands.
+I send a few commands to ':NeoPipe', then I switch to a new buffer in the same window next to the output buffer and execute another ':NeoPipe'.
+It would be jarring if another output buffer opened and a separate instance of sql (sqlite, mysql, etc.) was started.
+What I would most likely want is to send commands to the existing sql instance and see the output in the existing output buffer.
+If, at any time, I desire to start fresh, I simply call ':NeoPipeClose' and when I next call ':NeoPipe', I will be starting fresh.
+If I need to keep two (or more) separate 'command buffer / output buffer' combinations going at once, I can open them in separate tabs.

 npipe\_com
 ----------